offby1/pyramid-tinyurl-doodle/README.branch.md

     204.17 bytes
     ```

-  We could back up sqlite by pushing it to dynamodb.
-We could easily teach the existing `sync-ddb-data` management command to do that.

-  (Have "cron" or "systemd" or whatever run it every now and then)
+  We will back up sqlite by having "cron" or "systemd" or whatever run `python manage.py backup-db-to-s3` every now and then.

-  Even easier: run `python manage.py dumpdata`, and send that to an S3 bucket.

 TODO: